menandmice/micetro_docs/guides/user-manual/windows_dns_policies.rst

 This allows the user to specify those subnets that will be used by the DNS policies to identify where a DNS client is located.

-1. Select the 'Define Client Subnets' in the submenu of 'Edit DNS Policies'
+1. Select the :guilabel:`Define Client Subnets` in the submenu of :guilabel:`Edit DNS Policies`.

-2. Click the 'Add' button to add a new client subnet.
+2. Click the :guilabel:`Add` button to add a new client subnet.

 3. Specify the name of the subnet and a list of subnets in CIDR notation, that will be used in the exclusion rules.